 Otrexup comes in the form of a single-dose auto-injector.

-Rare but serious side effects listed for Otrexup include toxic effects on organ systems, fetal harm, and impairment of the reproductive system.
+Rare but serious side effects listed for Otrexup include toxic effects on organ systems, fetal harm, dizziness, fatigue, and impairment of the reproductive system.

 For more details about this treatment, visit: